theothertomelliott/gameboy/README.md

 This project is very much a work in progress.
 Current milestones reached:

 * Successfully runs the DMG-01 boot rom
-* Passes most tests in the Blargg cpu instruction roms
+* Passes individual tests in the Blargg cpu instruction roms (does not pass the combined tests due to need for bank switching).
-* Joypad support
-* Video interrupts
+* Tetris is playable

 Key remaining work:

-* Pass remaining Blargg tests
 * Sound support
 * Cartridge bank switching